syahrulakbar/syahrulakbar/README.md

 Assalamualaikum Everyone,
 - 👋 Hi, I’m @syahrulakbar
-- 👀 I’m interested in Programming
+- 👀 I’m interested in every things about IT
 - 🌱 I’m currently learning Website
 - 📫 How to reach me @syahrulakbar1202